cdcattaneo/cdcattaneo.github.io/index.md

 My name is Christian Demierre Cattaneo.
 I'm Swiss, Italian, American, and French Canadian.
 I secretly hold 4 passports——do NOT tell anyone!
 I speak French fluently, Italian poorly, and a pitiful, incomprehensible kind of Mandarin Chinese.

-I grew up in Boston's Little Italy or [North End](https://en.wikipedia.org/wiki/North_End,_Boston) and attended [Boston College High School](https://en.wikipedia.org/wiki/Boston_College_High_School) in Dorchester, Mass.
+I grew up in Boston's Little Italy or ["North End"](https://en.wikipedia.org/wiki/North_End,_Boston) and attended [Boston College High School](https://en.wikipedia.org/wiki/Boston_College_High_School) in Dorchester, Mass.

 My main interests are fintech, social media, and design.
 As a result I’ve begun building [hype](https://gethype.webflow.io/), a social media investing app.
 This is to serve my selfish desire to profit off of rising artists, athletes, and influencers using micro-investments instead of likes.